-Vocus is up to be put up for sale, with Australian parent Vocus Group also looking to sell the company’s Australian data centre assets.
+Vocus is up to be put up for sale, with Australian parent Vocus Group also looking to sell the company's Australian data center assets.

 Vocus New Zealand's business includes Slingshot, Orcon, CallPlus and fibre optic firm FX.

 Mark Wratten, Vocus Group chief financial officer, says the Vocus Group board ‘has now determined that the Vocus New Zealand business will be prepared for sale'.